-A short while back, in fact quite a little longer than a short while back, we were asked to gold plate a one ounce silver doubloon replica coin.
+A short while back we were asked to gold plate a one ounce silver doubloon replica coin.
 The doubloon was originally a Spanish coin which was used mid 16th to the mid 19th centuries.
 It was hand-struck from gold and is commonly referred to as a “gold piece”.
 The doubloon weighed approximately one ounce and was solid 22 karat gold.

-If you would like a quotation or advice on an items suitability for gold plating please use our contact form.
+If you would like a quotation or advice on an items suitability for electroplating please use our contact form.